baarne/baarne-ipfs/README.md

 ipfs daemon

-	•	Ensure the daemon is running before proceeding.
+	•Ensure the daemon is running before proceeding.

 ### Step 4: Frontend Setup
 1. Navigate to the frontend folder: